 HOPES-LEB provides a broad spectrum of 1,000 scholarships for vulnerable young Lebanese and refugees from Syria.
 Students benefit from preparation courses for high school students, regular academic university studies (Bachelor and Masters) and further qualification courses for graduates increasing employability and entrepreneurial chances.

 Due to the conflict in Syria, more than seven million Syrians have been displaced internally and around five million have fled the country, finding refuge in neighbouring countries.
 As a result of the enduring crisis, the higher education systems in the host countries have been heavily affected and a situation has arisen where only a small fraction of the vulnerable young refugees are currently enrolled in a university programme.

 HOPES (Higher and Further Education Opportunities and Perspectives for Syrians) is a €12 million project, funded by the European Union’s Regional Trust Fund in response to the Syrian Crisis, ‘the Madad Fund’ and implemented by the German Academic Exchange Service (DAAD) together with the British Council, Campus France and Nuffic.

-The life span of the project will be from April 2016 until November 2019, during which refugees from Syria and young people in the host communities will benefit from a wide range of educational offers, academic counselling, language courses, and full academic scholarships and higher education short courses.
+The life span of the project is from April 2016 until August 2020, during which refugees from Syria and young people in the host communities will benefit from a wide range of educational offers, academic counselling, language courses, and full academic scholarships and higher education short courses.
 Further and higher education institutions and organizations in host communities will also receive financial support to provide innovative educational offers and thereby improve their own capacity.
 Syrian learners will profit from recognised learning achievements, completed degrees and advanced academic and language training.
 This will enable them to continue their studies and careers when they return to Syria.